dawnmy/tsvkit/README.md

 tsvkit join -f subject_id examples/samples.tsv examples/subjects.tsv
 ```

 Control join type with `-k` (`-k 0` = full outer).
-Choose additional columns from each file with `-s/--select`; by default every non-key column from every file is emitted.
+Pick which columns from each file to emit with `-F/--select`; by default every non-key column from every file is included.
 The selector syntax matches `-f`: separate per-file specs with semicolons (`samples_cols;subjects_cols`), and within each spec use commas/ranges to list the columns you want to keep.
 Add `--sorted` to stream when inputs are pre-sorted on the key.

 ### `mutate`